FAQs

 of vulva and vaginal skin cells.

-& vagina (i.e. restoring the natural moisture) is important so that we can sit
+Moisturizing our vulva & vagina (i.e. restoring skin cells) is important so that we can sit

-comfortably, move comfortably, dance, exercise and enjoy penetrative sex
+comfortably, move comfortably, dance, exercise and enjoy insertive sex

 comfortably (with or without a partner, when & if we choose.)